 Console administrators can execute CLI commands on the selected server(s) and see the output in this subtab.
-The commands are executed by the WANsupervisor service with the "andrisoft" user (non-root) privileges.
-To prevent the execution of CLI commands through Console, start the WANsupervisor service with the "-n" option.
+The commands are executed by the WANsupervisor service with the "andrisoft" user's privileges.
+To prevent the execution of CLI commands via Console, start the WANsupervisor service with the "-n" option.